Conjugator lengths in hierarchically hyperbolic groups

 \begin{questioni} Under what conditions does a hierarchically hyperbolic group satisfy the linear conjugator property for all elements? \end{questioni}

-In the celebrated class of groups consisting of those which are special in the sense of Haglund--Wise \cite{HaglundWiseSpecial}, the following result provides a strengthening of Theorem~\ref{mainthm} by bounding the lengths of conjugators for \emph{any} pair of conjugate infinite order elements:

-\begin{thmi} Let $G$ be a virtually compact special CAT$(0)$ cubical group.
+In Section~\ref{sec:shhg} we introduce a family of hierarchically hyperbolic groups in which the notion of orthogonality carries with it not just geometric implications, but also a useful algebraic structure.
+The way in which the algebraic structure is related to orthogonality in these groups generalizes the relationship between commutativity and orthogonality in mapping class groups and compact special groups.
+This family is defined through a series of conditions called the $\mathbf F_U$ stabilizers, orthogonal decomposition, and commutative properties (see Section~\ref{sec:shhg} for the precise definitions).

+After showing in Proposition~\ref{prop:specialHHGs} that many groups satisfy the properties we introduce and that being in this family is preserved by various combination theorems, we then study conjugators in these groups.
+The following generalizes Theorem~\ref{mainthm} by removing the hypothesis that the elements are Morse:

+\begin{thmi} Let $(G,\s)$ be a hierarchically hyperbolic group satisfying the $\mathbf F_U$ stabilizers, orthogonal decomposition, and commutative properties.
 There exist constants $K,C$ and $N$ such that if $a,b\in G$ are infinite order elements which are conjugate in $G$, then there exists $g\in G$ with $ga^N=b^Ng$ and

 \end{thmi}